 Cheapest health insurance plan in Vermont with high out-of-pocket maximums

-The bronze metal tier is the cheapest insurance plan being offered in Vermont.
+The bronze metal tier is the cheapest insurance plan available in Vermont.
 The MVP VY Plus Bronze 1 plan has a monthly premium of $575.
 It has the highest maximum out-of-pocket expenses at $8,400 with high deductibles of $7,250.

 Plans with an HSA option

-An HSA plan is an option worth considering if a person is in good health and doesn’t foresee having to spend a lot on medical expenses.
-An HSA plan allows a resident to make pre-tax contributions, build up an amount and opt to save it if it’s not used on medical needs.
+An HSA plan is worth considering if a person is in good health and doesn’t foresee spending much on medical expenses.
+An HSA plan allows a resident to make pre-tax contributions, build up an amount, and opt to save it if it’s not used for medical needs.
 The bronze plan is the cheapest one available for health insurance in Vermont.
 These are all the plans offered per metal tier: